gustavorochanet/transfer-batch-processing/README.md

 dotnet restore
 ```

-This will download and install any necessary packages, including `System.CommandLine`, which is used to handle command-line arguments.
+This will download and install any necessary packages, including `Spectre.Console` and `Spectre.Console.CLI`, used to handle command-line arguments and UI update.

 ### 2. Build the Application
 To build the application, run the following command: